-In purely technical terms, the battle was a British success, in that they captured the territory they wanted to capture, on November 24.
+In purely technical terms Britain won the battle, in that they captured the territory they wanted to capture, on November 24.
 That part is pretty simple.
 But the attack on Nabi Samwil was meant to keep rolling right on to Jerusalem, and that didn’t happen.
 The British forces lost too many men taking the hill, lacked appropriate heavy artillery, and once they took the hill they were forced to defend it and the rest of their position against a continual stream of Ottoman counterattacks.
 Hence the tactical failure.
-But the Ottomans then spent days taking heavy losses trying and failing to recapture the hill, losses that went a long way toward breaking the Ottoman defense of the city.
+But those successive counterattacks, all of them failures, cost the Ottomans heavy losses in manpower, losses that went a long way toward breaking the Ottoman defense of Jerusalem.
 Hence the strategic success.